Women Lead Conference Highlights Power of Collective Leadership

 "When you are engaging in your work, think about the people who came before you and how you're building something for the next generation," Rodgers said.
 "We are all passing the baton and the point of life is to live it, so it helps to have folks along the way.
 Being an icon is not a solo project.
 My father (Johnny Rodgers, Husker football player and Heisman Trophy winner) always said, 'Anything you can do alone just isn't big enough.'"

-Hosted by the Nebraska College of Business and the College of Law, the fourth sold-out Women Lead conference brought together leaders from business, law, government, education and nonprofit organizations to learn from one another and explore how collective leadership strengthens organizations and communities.
+The conference has gained national recognition since its launch in 2020.
 In 2025, the biennial event received international recognition with a Silver 2025 Circle of Excellence Award from the Council for Advancement and Support of Education (CASE) and earned an American Marketing Association (AMA) Prism Award for Best Nonprofit Event and AMA Best of Show Award across all categories for nonprofits.

 “Women Lead was created to bring people together in ways that spark ideas, build confidence and strengthen the connections that help leaders grow and made possible through the generosity of many sponsors: Cline Williams; Baylor Evnen Wolfe & Tannehill, LLP; Foster Group; Hilgers PLLC; Husch Blackwell; Rembolt Ludtke and Woods Aitken,” said Molly Brummond, assistant dean for student development for the College of Law and co-founder of the conference.
 “When you gather people willing to share their stories and support one another, you create momentum that carries far beyond a single day.”

-Attendees also heard from plenary session keynote speaker Danielle Conway, dean and Donald J. Farage Professor of Law at Penn State Dickinson Law, who delivered a historical reflection on who the "we" in our nation's founding documents references and encouraged attendees to continue advancing opportunities for future generations, and Marilyn Moore, '71, '74 & '80, retired president of Bryan College of Health Sciences and past associate superintendent of Lincoln Public Schools, who closed the conference.
+Danielle Conway, dean and Donald J. Farage Professor of Law at Penn State Dickinson Law, delivered the plenary keynote.
+Conway reflected on the historical meaning of “we” in the nation’s founding documents and encouraged attendees to continue expanding opportunities for future generations.

 "A hallmark of the conference is what we call Leadership Moments.
 These are defining moments that shaped accomplished leaders — moments that tested their resolve, clarified their values and ultimately strengthened their impact.
 These candid insights are practical and personal, offering lessons that resonate across many different career paths and experiences.
 This year we had an inspiring lineup." said Sheri Irwin-Gish, '03, executive director of Communications, Marketing and External Relations at the College of Business and founder of the event.